silvxlabs/DripTorch/README.md

 medium_dash_igniter = dt.Igniter(1.8, -1/5)
 ```

 Now we can allocate these igniters to an ignition crew in various ways.
 One thing to note is that some firing techniques, such as strip-heading and flanking patterns, require that all igniters in an crew walk at the same speed.
-By default, the `IgnitionCrew` constructor will throw an exception is igniters with unequal velocities are allocated to the crew.
+By default, the `IgnitionCrew` constructor will throw an exception if igniters with unequal velocities are allocated to the crew.
 If you want to allow for unequal velocity, which could be appropriate in a ring ignition pattern for example, then set `same_velocity=False`.

 ```python
 two_man_crew = dt.IgnitionCrew(same_velocity=False)